-Although Amazon is basically retailer site, it also offers a used market for other sellers to present their lenses for sale.
+Although Amazon is a retailer site, it also offers a used market for other sellers to present their lenses for sale.
 The following are their condition guidelines.

 - New: Just like it sounds.
 A brand-new, unused, unopened item in its original packaging, with all original packaging materials, included.
 Original protective wrapping, if any, is intact.
 Original manufacturer’s warranty, if any, still applies, with warranty details included in the listing comments.